 What about efficiency?
-Don’t we need giant monocropped, giant companies to feed the world?
+Don’t we need vast monocropped fields and giant companies to feed the world?
 Small or Big?

 First of all, you have to define sustainability.
 The way I define sustainability is a balance between economy, ecology and social benefit.
 So you have the cash bucket, the environment bucket and the community bucket.
 Sometimes sustainability is just used to mean something is viable.
 These two meanings can be interchangeable and I think that confuses a lot of people.

 In terms of efficiency, there’s cost efficiency, and then there’s the energy efficiency of a system, particularly in agriculture.
 In agriculture, energy efficiency is more of a solution to the concerns of famine and creating enough food to feed the world population.

 How much energy is used per available land in order to produce a sustainable meal for an individual?
 And that leads to the fact that it takes thirteen acres to produce enough feed of one head of cattle that can feed a family of four for a year vs one quarter of an acre that can produce enough produce to feed the same family of four for a year.